RTEMS/gnu-mirror-gcc/gcc/config/rs6000/mma.md

 ;; Vector quad support.
 Under the original MMA, XOmode can only live in FPRs.
-;; With DMF, XOmode can live in either VSX registers or DMR registers.
+;; With dense math, XOmode can live in either VSX registers or DMR registers.
 (define_expand "movxo"
   [(set (match_operand:XO 0 "nonimmediate_operand")
 	(match_operand:XO 1 "input_operand"))]